Join our Team – Current Vacancies

-Please contact Ollie Bray (Headteacher – for a few more weeks) – ollie.bray [at] kingussiehigh.org.uk if you have any questions or want to make informal inquiries about any of the above posts.
+Please contact Ollie Bray (Headteacher – for a few more weeks) – ollie.bray [at] kingussiehigh.org.uk if you have any questions or want to make informal inquiries about the Headteacher post.
 Tel: 01540 661475

 In a nutshell…

 We are a small school in the heart of the Cairngorm National Park.
-If you come to work for us you will live and work in one of the most beautiful parts of the world.
+As Headteacher you will live and work in one of the most beautiful parts of the world.

-We are a school that is in transition (you should read our inspection reports and have a look at our Scottish Government data if you are serious about becoming Headteacher and also read our current thoughts on how your curriculum drives attainment.
+We are a school that is in a period of transformational change.
+You should read our inspection reports and have a look at our Scottish Government data if you are serious about becoming Headteacher and also read our current thoughts on how your curriculum drives attainment.

-We also believe that we are one of the fastest improving schools in Scotland and as the new Headteacher you will be a key part of our improvement journey within a school where we believe anything is possible.
+We also believe that we are one of the fastest improving schools in Scotland and as the new Headteacher you will be a key part of our ongoing improvement journey within a school where we believe anything is possible.
 We have some great pupils.
 But, as a school who likes to be honest we admit that but there are a few who could still be better behaved and few that could work a little harder.

 We are committed to being a school with traditional values but with a modern approach.
 Where possible we like to support our learners through the use of our local environment and appropriate technology.
 We are continuing to work hard to get better at this – if you join us you will have a role here too and be required to develop our strategy around system leadership and an emerging 2025 vision.

 The staff demographic is increasingly new but we are lucky to have some brilliant staff who have been around for a while.
 They know the community and the school well.
 All of our staff remain youthful – even the ones close to retirement.
 This is just one of the things that makes Kingussie High a special place to work.

 We have been working hard on our curriculum, but we know that we should be more ambitious.
 We will need your ideas to make this happen.
-We run NQs, NCs, PDAs and SVQs – not bad for a small school.
+We run NQs, NCs, PDAs and HNCs – not bad for a small school.
 To be honest timetabling it all is a bit of a nightmare, but we ask staff not to worry about that.
 As the Headteacher you will continue to work with your senior team to protect your teaching and support staff from bureaucracy.
-The only thing they should have to worry about is teaching the best possible lessons that you can.
+The only thing they should have to worry about is teaching the best possible lessons that they can.

-An ambitious curriculum will require flexible members of staff.
-Any staff we recruit need to be flexible and genuinely open minded.
+An ambitious curriculum will requires flexibility from all members of staff, especially the Headteacher.
+The new Headteacher needs to be ambitious, flexible and genuinely open minded.
 You will responsible for some of the most professional, passionate and committed staff that you will have ever worked with in Scottish Education.
 As well as teaching classes and supporting young people most run extra-curricular and lunchtime clubs.
-Some run trips to remote and undeveloped parts of the world, others run trips to Alton Towers – we value both equally, because they are both important.
+Some run trips to remote and undeveloped parts of the world, others run trips to Alton Towers – both are valued equally, because they are both important.
 Partnership is very, very important to us and as a new Headteacher you will need to continue to build a range of strategic partnerships.

-In the last two years we have become a centre for Chinese language learning (the Highland Confucius Hub), started rolling out 1:1 computing (chromebooks) across S1 – S6 (including becoming Scotland’s first Google Reference School), built a whole school ‘makerspace’ and with our partners at the University of the Highlands and Islands we are working hard to introduce staff pedagogical action research grants and a whole school ‘makerspace’.
-Research tells us it takes four years to transform a school and three years into our journey we think we are doing pretty well.
-We not ashamed to admit that we are aiming for ‘excellent’ in as many quality indicators as possible when HMIe come back to visit us in 2020/2021 (thinking ahead and strategic planning our one of our current strengths – it needs to be one of yours).
+In recent years KHS has become a centre for Chinese language learning (the Highland Confucius Hub), rolled out 1:1 computing (chromebooks) across S1 – S6 (including becoming Scotland’s first Google Reference School), built a whole school ‘makerspace’ and with our partners at the University of the Highlands and Islands we are working hard to become a research engaged school (though collaborative enquiry).
+We not ashamed to admit that we are aiming for ‘very good’ or ‘excellent’ in as many quality indicators as possible when HMIe come back to visit us in 2021/2022 (thinking ahead and strategic planning our one of our current strengths – it needs to be one of yours).